 Though we don’t have any hard evidence, preventing condensation from forming inside a van is nearly impossible.
 It’s just natural.
-When you’re parked overnight in frigid temperatures, condensation is bound to form on your van’s metal walls when the air heats back up in the morning.
+When you’re parked overnight in frigid temperatures, condensation will form on your van’s metal walls when the air heats back up in the morning.
 There’s no stopping it.

 To combat moisture and mold, we much prefer to install materials that either do not absorb moisture and water or absorb water but easily release the moisture later without inducing mold growth.
-For this reason, we like using sheep’s wool, Polyiso foam boards, Reflectix, and spray foam for the vast majority of our camper van insulation.
+For this reason, we like using sheep’s wool, Polyiso foam boards, Reflectix and spray foam for most of our camper van insulation.

 Yes!
 Not only does Reflectix do a great job in reflecting radiant heat from the sun, but it is also effective in keeping out the cold.

-We have two small RV windows in the back of our van and at night in cold weather environments, cold air pours into our van through the windows.
-But our DIY Reflectix window covers do a great job in keeping the cold air out from our van.
+We have two small RV windows in the back of our van, and at night, in cold weather environments, cold air pours into our van through the windows.
+But our DIY Reflectix window covers do a great job of keeping the cold air out from our van.

 Does Foil Insulation Really Work?

-Yes it does!
-Actually, Reflectix is just glorified bubble wrap with a foil top layer.
-But just like Reflectix, bubble wrap has its limitations when used as a primary insulation material solution.
+Yes, it does!
+Actually, Reflectix is just a glorified bubble wrap with a foil top layer.
+But just like Reflectix, bubble wrap is limited when used as a primary insulation material solution.
 Reflectix (and bubble wrap) works best in limited situations and in conjunction with other insulation materials in a camper van.

-While insulating our van wasn’t the most interesting part of our van conversion build, we’re thankful that we took the time to properly insulate our camper van.
+While insulating our van wasn’t the most interesting part of our van conversion build, we’re thankful that we took the time to insulate our camper van properly.

 Between our sheep’s wool, foam boards, and Reflectix, the insulation we installed helps to keep our van BOTH warmer during cold days and cooler during sunny days.
 Maintaining the internal temperature of our camper van has helped make long-term van life more comfortable and easier.
-If we had the opportunity to build a second van conversion, we would insulate our van with exactly the same materials.
+If we could build a second van conversion, we would insulate our van with exactly the same materials.